-1. General Membership is open to all handler and dog teams that have met the certification requirements of WMTD and may also be registered members of Delta Society International, Inc. or Therapy Dogs, Inc. (If you are not registered you may access these websites from the"Links" page for information).
+1. General Membership is open to all handler and dog teams that have met the certification requirements of WMTD and may also be registered members of Pet Partners International, Inc. or Therapy Dogs, Inc. (If you are not registered you may access these websites from the"Links" page for information).

-3. Bordetella vaccines are recommended.
+3. Bordetella vaccines are required to be current within six months of the dog taking the Introduction to Pet Therapy class series, unless a letter from their veterinarian is received advising against such.
+Bordatella vaccines for all other WMTD level of memberships including dogs are recommended.
 Handlers are encouraged to talk to their veterinarians regarding the use of either nasal or injectable vaccine.
 Dogs given the nasal vaccines may not visit for one week following vaccination.
 Dogs given injectable vaccines may not visit for five days following initial injection, but have no restrictions following future vaccinations per their veterinarian’s recommendations.

 4. Flea/Tick Treatments are highly recommended.
 Dogs who wear Flea/Tick Collars must have them removed at least 50 hours prior to a visit and a full bath at least 24 - 48 hours prior to a visit.
 Dogs given topical flea/tick treatments must wait at least 24 hours following a treatment to visit.

 5. Handlers are encouraged to give participating dogs an annual heartworm test, dependent upon the area in which the dog will be working, and have their dog on preventative medication as advised by their veterinarian.

 6. Female dogs must not be “in season” when participating in therapy visits and club events.